shoelace-style/webawesome/docs/docs/resources/contributing.md

 ```
 ````

+You can add additional modifiers as classes or attributes.
-You can also append `.open` to expand the code by default, and `.no-edit` to disable the CodePen button.
-The order of these modifiers doesn't matter, but no spaces should exist between the language and the modifiers.
+For example, `.open` to expand the code by default.
+The order of these modifiers doesn't matter, but no spaces should exist between them.

 ````md
 ```html {.example .open .no-edit}